George-Downing/Flappy/README.md

 reward function is redesigned, primarily as the distance (in meters) that flappy bird has traveled

-passing a pipe is rewarded as traveling 2 meters
+passing a pipe is rewarded as same as traveling 2 meters

 Or, see Tim's tutorial: